Raiders0786/ClickjackPoc/README.md

 # ClickJackPoc

-- This tool will help you automate finding the Clickjacking Vulnerability by passing a file containing list of Targets .
+- This tool will help you automate finding Clickjacking Vulnerability by just passing a file containing list of Targets .
 - Once the Target is Found Vulnerable It will generate the Exploit Proof of Conepet(PoC) for each Vulnerable targets.

 ## What is Clickjacking ?